History, tourist information, and nearby accommodation

 The Elizabethan stables still stand, and parts of the 16th-century formal gardens have been restored to their original design.
 This is arguably one of the most important formal gardens in Britain, with remains of the original raised walks and carp ponds now undergoing restoration.

 Address: Godolphin Cross, Helston, Cornwall, England, TR13 9RE

 Attraction Type: Historic House

-Location: between Townshend and Godolphin Cross on minor road
+Location: On a minor road between Townshend and Godolphin Cross

 National Trust - see also: National Trust memberships (official website link)